 My QTH has good take off from south to north west directions.
 North east is worst because of 100 m higher hill in 1 km distance.
 Below you can see the radio horizon calculated with DL2ALF’s Airscout software:

 My QTH and equipment is good enough for 400km range in SSB and 800km in FT8 on 2m band with normal tropospheric propagation conditions.

-I got my first amateur radio license almost 40 years ago.
+I got my first amateur radio license about 40 years ago.
 My first call sign was Y63TI, followed by Y25KI before I finally got DL2AKT.

 I am a proud member of the German amateur radio association DARC and its local X17 (Gotha) devision.
 Unfortunately, only about 50% of licensed amateurs are member of the club.
 Maybe, some guys do not understand that amateur radio bands, repeaters and other infrastructure are on risk if there is not strong club and active members who take care.

 Amateur radio is offering so many different opportunities.
 It is impossible to do everything possible.
 Therefore my focus areas changed over time.
 In the 1980th I was very active on HF bands, DX and contesting and with my good old friend Harti, DL6AUI, I was doing RTTY as well with home made electronic equipment, i.e. no mechanical TTY but state machine with >60 TTL and CMOS logic IC.
 Remember, home computers were not yet available in the early 80th.
 This first ‘digital’ amateur radio experience triggered some other interests in the following decades.